ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 How to Use This Document
 ========================

 This guide instructs both novice and experienced users on downloading, building, and running the SRW Application.
-Please post questions in the `UFS Forum <https://forums.ufscommunity.org/forum/short-range-weatherconvection-allowing-application>`__.
+Please post questions in the `GitHub Discussions <https://github.com/ufs-community/ufs-srweather-app/discussions>`__ forum.

 .. code-block:: console

    Throughout the guide, this presentation style indicates shell commands and options, code examples, etc.

-Variables presented as ``AaBbCc123`` in this User's Guide typically refer to variables in scripts, names of files, and directories.
+Variables presented as ``AaBbCc123`` in this User's Guide typically refer to variables in scripts, names of files, or directories.

 File paths or code that include angle brackets (e.g., ``build_<platform>_<compiler>``) indicate that users should insert options appropriate to their SRW App configuration (e.g., ``build_orion_intel``).